derm1k43l/ft_transcendence/README.md

 - Block unwanted communications from specific users
 - Invite friends to play games directly from the chat interface
 - Receive tournament notifications and updates
-- Access player profiles through convenient links in the chat

 ## Features

 ### Core
 - Single-page application with browser navigation support
-- Responsive design for all devices
 - Cross-browser compatibility

 ### User Experience